-A large crowd of people will quickly generate a lot of heat.
+Large crowds of people quickly generate a lot of heat.
 Whether you are trapped inside a building with poor air circulation or standing outside on a hot sunny day, you are exposed to the risk of developing heat sickness.

-To decrease your chance of becoming ill from temperature shifts, it is important to frequently reach for water as opposed to pop, juice, or alcohol.
+To decrease your chance of becoming ill from temperature shifts, it is important to drink lots of water as opposed to pop, juice, or alcohol.
 Drinking water will allow you to avoid becoming lethargic and dizzy, symptoms which could require needing medical assistance.

 A great way to stay hydrated is to prepare your body for an upcoming event.
 You can do this by consuming the recommended daily intake of water a few days before the event.
 You also can plan water breaks with your family and friends, and if possible, you can bring along water bottles in order to have access to water whenever you are thirsty.

 - Stay hydrated a few days before you attend an event

 - Stay hydrated while you are at the event

 - Bring a water bottle, or purchase water when you get to the event

 Evacuation Safety Tips